 The new church must be built around gifted individuals in the field.
 This releasing of the saints does not mean that we do not recognise specific, unique, and specialist gifting within the body.
-On the contrary, Scripture is clear that within the saints, some will be gifted and called by Christ to equip other, less mature or gifted saints, to do the work of the ministry.
-In Ephesians 4:11-12, we read, "So Christ Himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people ..."(NIV)
+On the contrary, Scripture is clear that within the saints, some will be gifted and called by Christ to equip other less mature or gifted saints, to do the work of the ministry.
+In Ephesians 4:11-12 (NIV), we read, "So Christ Himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people ..."

-It is important to note that the language here has to do with offices, not merely people that can prophesy, or can lead people to Christ.
+It is important to note that the language here has to do with offices (a position of leadership and a certain authority), not merely people that can prophesy, or can lead people to Christ.
 Ephesians 4 indicates that these people are called to the five-fold offices of apostle, prophet, evangelist, pastor and teacher.
-Thus, Paul IS an apostle who has been called by Christ for the gospel (Romans 1:1; 1 Corinthians 1:1; Galatians 1:1).

-- Agabus IS a prophet (Acts 21:10); - Philip IS an evangelist (Acts 21:8).
+Thus, Paul is an apostle who has been called by Christ for the gospel (Romans 1:1; 1 Corinthians 1:1; Galatians 1:1).
+Agabus IS a prophet (Acts 21:10), and Philip IS an evangelist (Acts 21:8).

-These are not just normal saints who are sent, or who can prophesy.
-A five-fold office is a position of government and rule.
+Again, these are not just normal saints who are sent, or who can prophesy.
 The Greek word for "apostle" in Romans 1:1; 1 Corinthians 1:1 and other verses is consistently a noun, not a verb.
 This indicates that Paul was an apostle in office, not just in function.
-We today would call a man a Doctor because he has been qualified and recognised to carry that office.
-We do not call someone a Doctor just because he gives you some medicine - that would be absurd.
-While they may have done (verb) what a doctor would do, they do not carry the office of "doctor - MD" (noun) and are not qualified.
-Likewise, when Paul calls himself an apostle, he is not telling us that he works like an apostle, or does apostolic things, but he is proclaiming that Christ has called, nominated and set him into the office of Apostle.
+We today would call a man a "doctor" because he has been qualified and recognised to carry that office.
+We do not call someone a "doctor" just because he gives you some medicine - that would be absurd.
+While they may have done (verb) what a doctor would do, they do not carry the office of "doctor" (noun), and are not qualified.
+Likewise, when Paul calls himself an apostle, he is not telling us that he works like an apostle, or does apostolic things, but he is proclaiming that Christ has called, nominated and set him into the office of apostle.
 It is a noun, not a verb.